Connect with others who understand.

 • Taking medications to treat high cholesterol or blood pressure

-• Receiving medical procedures or surgeries
+• Undergoing medical procedures or surgeries

 These lifestyle changes and treatments may also help support eye health.